HautaniemiLab/jellyfish/README.md

 ## Input Data

-Jellyfish reads data from the `data/` directory.
+Jellyfish reads data as tab-separated files from the `data/` directory.
 Below is a description of the data structure, with example files provided in the directory.

 To use your own data, it is recommended to place it in a separate directory, such as `private-data/`, which is excluded from the Git repository.
 Then, create